thomasrishi/matic-docs/docs/nightfall/deployments/sandbox.md

 ## What you'll need

 ### Terraform

-This guide leverages the use of [terraform](https://www.terraform.io/) as it allows easy, reusable infrastructure-as-code that can be expanded to suit your own needs.
-To install terraform, follow the instructions [here](https://www.terraform.io/downloads).
+This guide leverages [Terraform](https://www.terraform.io/) as it allows easy, reusable infrastructure-as-code that can expand to suit your needs.
+To install Terraform, follow the instructions [here](https://www.terraform.io/downloads).

 ### An AWS account
 If you don't have an AWS account, you should create one [here](https://aws.amazon.com) and follow the instructions [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) on how to get credentials, AKA `access_key` and `secret_key`.
 Take a note of them as we will be using them for our deployment.